pay360/mobilesdk-demoapp-android/README.md

 Android Studio (currently tested on 1.1.0)

-Requires at minimum Android 4.0 (API level)
+Requires at minimum Android 4.0 (API level 14)

 **NOTE this step will change once the library is available as a Maven artifact**